Objective detection of coherent vortices from instantaneous flow data: Discussion

-The velocity gradient of $\bm{v}_\text{s}$ is given by $\bm{\nabla} \bm{v}_\text{s}=\bm{A}(t)-\bm{T}$ with eigenvalues $\pm\sqrt{1-(\omega-C)^2/4}$, predicting a vortical flow around the origin for $|\omega - C| > 2$ and a shear flow for $|\omega - C| < 2$.
-Equivalent predictions are obtained by the objective $Q_\text{s}$-criterion defined in \eqref{Q}, see Fig. \ref{Figure 1}\textbf{a}.
-As discussed in \cite{Pedergnana20}, these parameter ranges correspond exactly to the fluid particle motion defined by the field \eqref{Linear field}, which is, in general, judged incorrectly by the classical $Q$-criterion and its objective analogues $Q_\text{RB}$ and $Q_\text{US}$.
+predicting a vortical flow around the origin for $\vert \omega - C \vert > 2$ and a shear flow for $\vert\omega - C\vert < 2$.
+Equivalent predictions are obtained by the objective $Q_\text{s}$-criterion defined in \eqref{Q}.
+These parameter ranges correspond exactly to the fluid particle motion \cite{Pedergnana20}, see Fig. \ref{Figure 5}(a), which is judged incorrectly by the classical $Q$-criterion and its objective analogues $Q_\text{RB}$ and $Q_\text{US}$.
+See Fig. \ref{Figure 5}(b)-(d) for the respective predictions of the flow type by the other vortex criteria.
+We emphasize that no vortex criterion up to now has managed to consistently and correctly judge the fluid particle motion of this simple example, which has been introduced over two decades ago.